red-hat-data-services/ods-ci/ods_ci/docs/ODS-CI-IMAGE-README.md

             // - "incremental": adds a numeric suffix after the prefix, the range is [1, "n_users"]
             // - "incremental_with_rand_base": it adds a randomly generated portion before the numeric suffix.
 The number of random chars is controlled by "rand_length" attribute
             // - "custom": it adds to the suffix a custom suffix extracted from the passed "list" attribute.
 The number of users is controlled by the length of the given list.
-            // - "custom_with_rand_base": t adds a randomly generated portion before the custom suffix.
-The number of random chars is controlled by "rand_length" attribute.
+            // - "custom_with_rand_base": it adds a randomly generated portion before the custom suffix.
+The number of random characters is controlled by the "rand_length" attribute.
             "suffixes": {
                 "professor-": {
                     "type": "incremental",